-Every year, Forbes releases its famous world’s billionaire list and this year, according to Forbes, the number of billionaires worldwide has declined by 28 persons from 2,668 in 2022 to 2,640.
+Every year, Forbes releases its famous world’s billionaires list.
+This year, according to Forbes, the combined wealth of Malaysia’s 50 richest people increased by 2% to US$83.4 billion.

-18 Malaysians were among the billionaires listed by Forbes this year with Robert Kuok, whose business interests vary from properties and logistics to hospitality, being the richest.
+20 Malaysians were among the billionaires listed by Forbes this year, with Robert Kuok, whose business interests vary from properties and logistics to hospitality, being named the richest again.

 We explore who made the top 10 list in Malaysia.

-#1 Robert Kuok – US$11.8 Billion, Real Estate And Hospitality Industry
+#1 Robert Kuok – US$11.5 Billion, Real Estate And Hospitality Industry

 Robert Kuok

 Robert Kuok has once again defended his title of being the richest billionaire in Malaysia.
-He has held the title for 25 years consecutively.
+He has held the title for 26 years consecutively and is the only billionaire with a double-digit fortune of US$11.5 billion.

 The Kuok Group portfolio of businesses includes property development, logistics, food, digital infrastructure, hospitality and maritime.